Duke Zhuang of Zheng

 Duke Zhuang of Zheng (鄭莊公; 757-701 BC) was the third ruler of the State of Zheng during the Spring and Autumn period in ancient China.
 His ancestral name was Ji (姬), given name Wusheng (寤生), which means "difficult birth" with breech presentation.
-(Note: For other interpretations of 寤生 see Ni & Zhao (2023)) In 743 BC, he became the duke of Zheng, and later defeated his younger brother Gongshu, who had led a rebellion against him.
+(Note: For other interpretations of 寤生 see Ni & Zhao (2023)) In 743 BC, he became the ruler of Zheng, and later defeated his younger brother Duan (Note: Duan is also known as Gongshu Duan (literally "Duan the Younger Brother of Gong", Gong being the place he would eventually flee to) or Jingshu Duan (Jing being the name of his later fief)), who had led a rebellion against him.
 Duke Zhuang led military campaigns in the name of the Zhou king against the Rong people and other Zhou states.

 Early life and rule

 Wusheng was the first of two sons and groomed for the throne.
-His mother nevertheless preferred her second son, Gongshu, because it was said that she had suffered extraordinary pain giving birth to him.
-Wusheng ascended to the dukedom in 743 BC as Duke Zhuang over the violent objections of his mother.
-She began plotting to get Gongshu into power.
-First, she asked Zhuang to give Gongshu the city of Duan as a fiefdom.
-Duan, at that time, was the second largest city in Zheng, and was also a very important fortress.
-Zhuang was extremely reluctant to give away the city of Duan.
+His mother, Wu Jiang, nevertheless preferred her second son, Duan, because it was said that she had suffered extraordinary pain giving birth to him.
+She repeatedly asked Wusheng's father, Duke Wu of Zheng, to establish Duan as heir, but she was refused.
+Wusheng thus ascended to the throne in 743 BC, posthumously known as Duke Zhuang.
+Wu Jiang began plotting to get Duan into power.
+First, she asked Zhuang to give Duan the city of Zhi as a fief.
+Zhuang rejected this, but said that any other city would be permissible.
+Therefore, she requested that the city of Jing be given to Duan instead.
+At that time, Jing was the second largest city in Zheng, and was also a very important fortress.
+Zhuang was reluctant to give away the city of Jing.
 His courtiers begged him to reject the proposal, but out of courtesy for his mother he agreed.

-Seeing that her plan was going well, Zhuang's mother urged Gongshu to build walls, stockpile arms and recruit mercenaries to the rebel cause.
+Seeing that her plan was going well, Zhuang's mother urged Duan to build walls, stockpile arms and recruit soldiers to the rebel cause.
 Soon news of these actions reached the capital and its implications.
-Zhuang's ministers urgently reported the news to him, urging him to retake Duan from Gongshu before it was too late.
-However, Zhuang dismissed these proposals, stating that he found no fault in Gongshu's actions and Zhuang has no clear proof that Gongshu was plotting a coup, instead of just merely reinforcing the city's borders.
-Zhuang also argued that as Gongshu was his brother, and he could not take up arms against him.
+Zhuang's ministers reported the news to him, urging him to retake Jing from Duan before it was too late.
+However, Zhuang dismissed these proposals, stating that he found no fault in Duan's actions and that he had no clear proof that Duan was plotting a coup, instead of merely reinforcing the city's borders.
+Zhuang also argued that as Duan was his brother, and he could not take up arms against him.